1. The birth of the solar system

 That there are no rocky planets nearer the Sun than Mercury shows that planet formation was not inevitable.
 If the solar system formed in the same way as planets elsewhere in the Galaxy (as will be discussed), there should have been at least one.
 But perhaps the greater mystery is why there any, for the same collisional erosion observed to be limiting asteroid growth between Mars and Jupiter should have inhibited accretion, albeit that is not what models suggest.
 Some end up with a Mars much bigger than the real one, plus addi¬tional Mars-sized embryos in the asteroid belt (Izidoro et al. 2015, Tsiganis 2015).
 Such embryos are, however, fictional.

-Uranus and Neptune are also difficult to explain.
-At 19–30 AU, the disc would have been too thin; they would have taken longer to accrete – more than 10 million years – than the disc supplying the material could have been in existence (Helled et al. 2020).
-Modellers therefore have to suppose that they formed much nearer the sun and migrated outwards, possibly swapping places in the process.
+Uranus and Neptune are much smaller than Jupiter and Saturn but also challenging to explain (Helled et al. 2020).
+A wide range of models of their interiors can account for their observed properties, from ice-dominated to rock-dominated.
+Their atmospheres are mostly hydrogen and helium, which suggests that a substantial proportion also consists of these elements.
+Whatever the case, at 19–30 AU, the disc would have been too thin; they would have taken longer – more than 10 million years – than the disc supplying the material could have been in existence.
+Some modellers therefore conjecture that they formed much nearer the sun and migrated outwards, possibly swapping places in the process.

-The simplest solution to these problems is that the cores came from planets that exploded, at a time when the giants consisted solely of gas.
-The orbital distance between the Sun and Mars is less than half the distance between Mars and Jupiter, so there was certainly space for another planet after Mars.
-This would explain why the orbits of some of the asteroids – fragments that did not get sucked in by Jupiter’s enormous gravity – are eccentric and at high inclinations.
-Saturn, similarly, might have acquired its core from an exploded planet between it and Uranus, giving rise to the asteroids in that part of the solar system.
+The simplest solution to these problems is that the rocky material came from planets that exploded, at a time when the giants consisted solely of gas – Uranus’s material mostly from a neighbouring planet nearer the Sun, Neptune’s from a more distant planet.
+The distance between the Sun and Mars is less than half that between Mars and Jupiter, so there was certainly space for another planet after Mars.
+An explosion in that region would explain why the orbits of some asteroids – fragments that did not get sucked in by Jupiter’s enormous gravity – are eccentric and at high inclinations.
+Saturn, similarly, might have acquired its rock from an explosion between it and Uranus, giving rise to the asteroids in that part of the solar system.
 (A planet 25 times Earth’s mass may sound enormous, but its diameter would have been just 3 times greater, and Jupiter would still have been many times more massive.)

 Orbits of KBOs round the Sun, showing substantial inclinations away from the ecliptic.The rocky Kuiper Belt objects, among them the dwarf planets Pluto and Haumea, might be the remains of a third exploded planet.
 One of the peculiarities of these objects is that their orbits are both more inclined and more elliptical than those of the major planets.
 Some even orbit in the opposite direction.
 In the words of Bernstein et al. (2004), ‘the TNO population only vaguely resembles the preconception of a dynamically pristine planetesimal disk.’
 The poorly known Scattered Disc might be the remains of a fourth exploded planet.
+Its largest member is Eris, about the same size as Pluto but rockier (around 90%); its orbit is highly inclined and highly elliptical.
 That would make 8 surviving planets and 4 shattered ones, the same number as in Joseph’s dream.

 The migration problem

-Another difficulty with the core accretion model is that the same spiralling in of matter that formed the Sun would also have drawn in the growing planetesimals.
+Another difficulty with the core accretion model (where rocky cores accrete first, then gas around them) is that the same spiralling in of matter that formed the Sun would also have drawn in the growing planetesimals.
 As has long been known, frictional and gravitational interaction between the gaseous disc and the rocky planetesimals would have caused the latter to migrate inward, and the time involved, about 100,000 years, is much shorter than that needed to produce the giant gas planets.
-The growing planets would have plunged into the Sun before they had time to reach their present size (Cresswell & Nelson 2006).
+The growing planets would have plunged into the Sun before they could reach their present size (Cresswell & Nelson 2006).

 The problem is particularly acute for smaller bodies, from 10 cm diameter to a few metres.
 Solid particles in the nebula orbit at speeds substantially greater than the surrounding gas.
 As they move through it, they become subject to a head wind, lose their energy to gas drag and drift inwards.
 At one Earth-distance from the Sun the rate of migration is of the order of only 100 years (Armitage 2007).
 On average, particles that reach metre size have not much more than 1,000 years to make the leap to planetesimal size, above 1 km, when gas drag ceases to be a factor.
 Once the Sun approaches its maximum mass, thermonuclear fusion generates a strong stellar wind which clears the inner solar system of gas and dust.